Chrissie22/EcommerceAPI/README.md

 ### **Product Management (CRUD):**
 - Ability to Create, Read, Update, and Delete (CRUD) products.
-- Each product should have the following attributes:
+- Each product have the following attributes:
   - Name
   - Description
   - Price